 Even though almost all of my work is free to download on this website, it was necessary to join the forces with professionals to spread some of its parts.
-Two of my latest compilations for beginner percussion players can only be found at Bärenreiter's e-shop.
-Since the compilations contain not only sheet music but also audio files for playing with a piano recording, I created this page for free download of mp3 tracks.
+My latest compilations for beginner percussion players can only be found at Bärenreiter's e-shop.
+Since the compilations contain not only sheet music but also audio files, I created this page for free download of mp3 tracks.
 You can listen to them and you can also create projects for the work with sound (see below).
 You will also find live video clips of songs from which you can better understand their correct interpretation.
-While the tracks for songs that the publisher is already sells (The Playground and On the Meadow) can be found here complete, the compilations which are to be offered to Bärenreiter later will only be in the form of promotional mp3 and videos.

 Characteristics of the compilations: